 All investing is subject to risk, including the possible loss of the money you invest.

 We recommend you consult a qualified tax advisor about your individual situation.

-Advice services are provided by Vanguard Advisers, Inc., a registered investment advisor, or by Vanguard National Trust Company, a federally chartered, limited-purpose trust company.
+Vanguard Personal Advisor Services is provided by Vanguard Advisers, Inc., a registered investment advisor, or by Vanguard National Trust Company, a federally chartered, limited-purpose trust company.

 The services provided to clients who elect to receive ongoing advice will vary based upon the amount of assets in a portfolio.
 Please review Form CRS and the Vanguard Personal Advisor Services Brochure (PDF) for important details about the service, including its asset-based service levels and fee breakpoints.